East Patel Nagar

-East Patel Nagar is a region of West Delhi.
+East Patel Nagar is a region of Central Delhi.
 It covers the eastern part of the Patel Nagar area.
 Among the three divisions of Municipal Corporation of Delhi, North, South and East, East Patel Nagar falls under Municipal Corporation of Delhi-North.

 Area

 The PIN Code of East Patel Nagar is 110008.
-This area is surrounded by the following colonies:
+The area is surrounded by the following colonies: